MichaelKim/lyra/README.md

   - Download songs
   - Upload songs
 - Youtube
-  - Stream similar to autoplay
-    - No video, only thumbnail
   - Save song to library
   - Skip to next / previous
   - Show several related songs